odedindi/pmnd.rs-threejs-nextjs-typescript/README.md

 ## Features

-- Demonstrates the integration of Three.js for 3D graphics.
+- Demonstrates the integration of Three.js in a Next.js app router application.
-- Implements code splitting for better performance.
-- Extends geometry and material to create custom 3D elements.
+- Extends geometry and material to create custom THREE elements with typescript support.

 ## Demo